meltyourface/blank/posts/The-Magickal-Fire-of-the-Gods/Invocations-for-Hestia-Pele-and-Agni-Fire-Magick-Rituals/index.md

 Agni, god of fire, purify my soul this night,
 In your divine embrace, grant me clarity and astral sight.

-Sigil of Agni: A stylized depiction of a fire altar, with a central flame rising from its core, encompassed by the Sanskrit symbol of "A", which represents Agni.
+**Sigil of Agni**: A stylized depiction of a fire altar, with a central flame rising from its core, encompassed by the Sanskrit symbol of "A", which represents Agni.
 Surrounding the fire altar are three circles, symbolizing the divine trinity and Agni's guardianship over sacred rite.

 With these invocations and sigils, the practitioner may summon the divine favor and energies of Hestia, Pele, and Agni from The Magickal Fire of the Gods pantheon, utilizing their individual gifts and communing with their divine essence in an intricately woven ritual of fire magick.